orm81zp/assistant-bot/README.md

 run_bot()
 ```

-or directly from the terminal `assistant-bot-run`
+or directly from the terminal `assistant-bot`

 ## Basic functionality